Utmanzai (Sarbani tribe): History

 In the times of Ahmad Shah Durrani, Baba Said Khan, the head of the Said Khani family of the Utmanzai Pathans, held towns of Kalabat in Yusafzai area.
 He also founded Kalabat town to protect his possessions in Hazara.
 He was perpetually fighting with the other Pashtun tribes such as the Tareens, but managed to hold his own and gradually to extend his estates.
-His grand grandson, Sadula Khan Alizai Said Khani, with others Allies Mansab Khan Kannazai(Tarbella) and Mohammad Khan Alizai Taherkheli(Ghazi) were one of the boldest opponents of the Sikhs, defeating Sardar Hari Singh at Battle of Nara at Nara Akazai Jagir in the Gandgarh hills, Hazara in the year 1824.
+His grand grandson, Sadula Khan Alizai Said Khani, with others Allies Mansab Khan Kannazai(Tarbella) and Mohammad Khan and Atayee khan Alizai Taherkheli(Ghazi) were one of the boldest opponents of the Sikhs, defeating Sardar Hari Singh at Battle of Nara at Nara Akazai Jagir in the Gandgarh hills, Hazara in the year 1824.
 A white pillar was put up by the British Major Abbott to mark the spot where Utmanzai and their retainers had fought and been conquered.

 The Majority of Gujjars and Shalmani (Dardic Tajik) and some Tareen and Alizai Afghans are expelled by Utmanzai Afghans i.e (Akkazai and Kannazai) from Valley of Tarbella.